-Michael Power, Director (1)(2), is a Chartered Financial Analyst and a Professional Engineer registered in Ontario with over 50 years of experience in the mining industry in Canada and worldwide.
-He is a director of Atikokan Resources Ltd, and Minerex Drilling Contractors Limited, and a former director of Greencastle Resources Ltd. and Conroy Gold.
-He was formerly Vice President and Secretary of Moydow Mines International Inc., Vice-President of Corporate Development at Hemlo Gold Mines Ltd. and previously Noranda Mines.
+Michael Power, Director (1)(2), is a Chartered Financial Analyst and also a Professional Engineer registered in Ontario with over 50 years of experience in the mining industry in Canada and worldwide.
+Mr. Power is a director of Buchans Resources Limited, Canterra Minerals Corporation, Highrock Resources Ltd., and Minerex Drilling Contractors Limited.
+He was formerly Vice-President and Secretary of Moydow Mines International Inc., Vice-President of Corporate Development at Hemlo Gold Mines Ltd. and Noranda Mines.
 He is a member of the Audit Committee, and Chairman of the Remuneration Committee.

-(1)- Member of the Audit Committee(3) - Member of the Technical Committee
+- (1)- Member of the Audit Committee

+- (3) Member of the Technical Committee

-(2) - Member of the Remuneration Committee(4) - Member of the Nomination Committee
+- (2) Member of the Remuneration Committee

+- (4) Member of the Nomination Committee